openshift/insights-operator/CONTRIBUTING.md

 the body of the commit should describe the why.

 ```
-Add the test-cluster command
+Add the gitgooks command

-This uses tmux to setup a test cluster that you can easily kill and
+This add githooks to the project, in order to run tests
-start for debugging.
+and liting and prevent bad commits.
 ```

 ## Pull Request Formats